 I myself have learnt French as an adult, beginning at 29 years of age.

-From a basic French, quickly to an intermediate, to end up fast & furious at an advanced French.
+From a basic French, quickly to an intermediate, to end up fast & furious at an advanced level.

-By studying on your own, following a strategy and using a pinch of common sense, you can get a solid, basic French in a matter of few months.
+By studying on your own, with a bit of discipline and a pinch of common sense, you can get a solid, basic French in a matter of few months. 💪

 French, for a native English speaker, poses some problems; overall, nonetheless, it is quite an easy language to master.

 If you’re sceptical, try learn Chinese for a semester.
 Then you tell me how it went.

 I believe the best way to start is with an Assimil course.

 Assimil is a French publishing house, specialized on materials for language self-learning enthusiasts.
 It basically reproduces the way children have to learn their mother tongue.